The Ultimate Guide to Adopting a Kitten or Cat

 While you are saving a life when you adopt from a shelter, what you see is not necessarily what you get.
 In the case of kittens, you will probably not get to meet the parents – so you probably won’t know anything about the kitten’s genetic legacy.
-You will also know little about his early life experiences.
+You will also know little about their early life experiences.

-Deciding if Your New Pet is an Indoor or Outdoor Cat
+Deciding if Your New Pet Is an Indoor or Outdoor Cat

 Indoor cats generally live from 12-18 years of age.
 Many may live to their early 20s.
 The oldest reported cat was 28 years old at the time of death.

 Outdoor cats generally live to be around four to five years of age.
-Their deaths are typically due to traumas such as being hit by a car or dog attacks.
+Their deaths are typically due to traumas, such as being hit by a car or dog attacks.
 Outdoor cats are also more susceptible to several deadly viruses that are spread by fighting or prolonged intimate contact with an infected cat.

-While indoor cats may deal with more behavioral issues around being bored and they will likely need more help from you to lead an enriched life, they will generally be around for a longer, healthier life with you and your family.
+While indoor cats may deal with more behavioral issues around being bored, and they will likely need more help from you to lead an enriched life, they will generally be around for a longer, healthier life with you and your family.